NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 The OASIS API will allow you to easily manage all of your tokens/exchanges/wallets in one place with a simple to use API.
 You will also be able to manage them through the OASIS API UI (web, desktop & Unity).
 The OASIS API will allow you to easily manage all of your tokens/exchanges/wallets in one place with a simple to use API.
 You will also be able to manage them through the OASIS API UI (web, desktop & Unity).

+<a name="one-single-login-for-all-your-apps-games-websites-services-everything-"></a>
+### One Single Login For All Your Apps/Games/Websites/Services/Everything!

+Your central profile/avatar from Our World is shared through the OASIS API to all your connecting satillite apps/games/websites/services, which means you only need to login once on any device and never again!
+Gone are the days of having to remember countless logins for all your different apps/games/websites/services.
+Happy days! :)

 <a name="our-world-is-the-xr-ir-unified-interface-to-the-holochain-ecosystem"></a>
 ### Our World Is The XR/IR Unified Interface To The Holochain Ecosystem